-21 PROVIDING INFORMATION TO THIRD PARTIES
+22 PROVIDING INFORMATION TO THIRD PARTIES

-- 21.1.
+- a.
 UTCW will not disclose personal data to a third party without the data subject's consent unless UTCW is satisfied that they are legally entitled to share the data.
-Where the UTCW does disclose personal data to a third party, the UTCW will have regard to the principles set out under Article 5 UK GDPR. - 21.2.
-If staff receive a request from a third party for personal data, or consider that they need to disclose personal data to a third party, they should seek advice from the DPO unless it is something which has previously been agreed or common practice in the circumstances.
+Where the UTCW does disclose personal data to a third party, the UTCW will have regard to the eight data protection-principles set out under Article 5 UK GDPR. - b.
+If staff receive a request from a third party for personal data, or consider that they need to disclose personal data to a third party, they should seek advice from the DPOunless it is something which has previously been agreed or common practice in the circumstances.
 This may include (but is not limited to) requests from parents, or other members of staff, for personal data relating to other members of staff (including temporary staff), agency workers, volunteers, suppliers, pupils, their parents, guardians or carers, and other individuals (including suppliers and governors).
-It will also include requests to share information with the Local Authority, Police or Department for Education. - 21.3.
-Any member of staff who knowingly or recklessly, without the Trust Board's consent, obtains or discloses personal data or procures the disclosure to another person, commits an offence under Section 170 of the DPA (2018) and may be subject to disciplinary proceedings under the Trust Board's Disciplinary Policy. - 21.4.
-The DPA (2018) also creates offences in relation to data protection as follows: - 21.4.1. section 173 altering, defacing, blocking or erasing personal data in order to prevent disclosure following a request for access by a data subject; and - 21.4.2.
-Section 171 re-identification of information which has been anonymised. - 21.4.
-If either of the offences under sections 173 or 171 appear to have been committed they may be subject to criminal investigation and UTCW's disciplinary procedures (as appropriate)
+It will also include requests to share information with the Local Authority, Police or Department for Education. - c.
+Any member of staff who knowingly or recklessly, without the Trust Board's consent, obtains or discloses personal data or procures the disclosure to another person, commits an offence under Section 55-170 of the DPA (2018) and may be subject to disciplinary proceedings under the Trust Board's Disciplinary Policy.

+d.
+The DPA (2018) also creates offences in relation to data protection as follows:

+- i. section 173 altering, defacing, blocking or erasing personal data in order to prevent disclosure following a request for access by a data subject; and - ii. sectionSection[TF1] 171 re-identification of information which has been anonymised.

+19.1.
+If either of the offences under sections 173 or 171 appear to have been committed they may be subject to criminal investigation and UTCW's disciplinary procedures (as -appropriate).